aiaa-istc/aiaa-istc.github.io/IS_Workshop_2023/tours.md

 We will also tour other classroom, teaching labs, other research facilities and spaces in the Aerospace Engineering Sciences building (https://www.colorado.edu/aerospace/about-us/visit-us).

-The tours will start at 1:40 pm in the Aerospace Building Lobby and will wrap up no later than 3 pm.
+The tours will start at 1:40 pm July 25 (after lunch) in the Aerospace Building Lobby and will wrap up no later than 3 pm.
 We will have multiple tour groups of 20-25 people.

 * * *
 * * *